Prinsatrebus/AutoBudgeter/README.md

 ## FUTURE PLANS

+- Hella tidying up on UI as well as excel sheet for export
 - have each expense csv named and archived into subfolder after exporting into Budget excel sheet
 - have 'sorter.py' flag credit card payments in 'export.csv', recalculate, and update values for existing credit cards in 'testBudget.xlsx'